-The Company ended its second quarter of 2022 with a net income and comprehensive income (loss) of \$4,541 (2021 - net loss of \$492,335).
+The Company ended with a net income and comprehensive income net loss of \$1,522,951 compared with net loss of \$1,308,780 in 2021.

-To conform with the presentation and disclosure of accounting policies adopted for the audited December 31, 2021 financial statements, there is a small profit incurred for the current quarter; however, the small profit alone is not reflective of the Company's results of operation as it includes the distributions, recorded as expenses, made to holders of the Series A, B, and F Preferred shares.
+To conform with the presentation and disclosure of accounting policies adopted for the audited December 31, 2021 financial statements, there is a small profit incurred before accretion and distribution to shareholders, including foreign exchange, for the current year.
+The Company's results of operation include the distributions, recorded as expenses, made to holders of the Series A, B, and F Preferred shares.

-An excerpt from the Interim Statement of Loss and Comprehensive Income for three months ended September 30, 2022 and 2021 is as the following:
+An excerpt from the Statement of Loss and Comprehensive Loss for twelve months ended December 31, 2022 and 2021 is the following: